 VIRGINIA ENTERPRISE ZONE

 The Enterprise Zone Program provides state and local grants and local tax refunds for qualifying new and existing companies and property owners that create new full-time jobs and/or new taxable investment above specific thresholds.
-The new Isle of Wight zone includes Shirley T. Holland Intermodal Park Phase II and Phase III and a portion of the Isle of Wight/City of Franklin Revenue Sharing District, which includes the International Paper mill site and the former Franklin Equipment property.
+The Isle of Wight zone includes Shirley T. Holland Intermodal Park Phases II and III and a portion of the Isle of Wight/City of Franklin Revenue Sharing District known as Camptown, which includes the International Paper mill campus and the former ATC Panels manufacturing facility.

-For more information about Virginia Enterprise Zone incentives, contact Chris Morello, Assistant Director of Economic Development, 757-356-1969.
+For more information about Virginia Enterprise Zone incentives, contact Nicole Talton, Economic Development Coordinator, 757-365-6251 or firstname.lastname@example.org.